Mar 8, 2018|

 Cerro Bayo Ski Boutique overlooks Nahuel Huapi Lake and offers some of the best winter skiing and snowboarding in Argentina.
 This ski resort designed several exclusive sectors for each type of skier and/or snowboarder.
 There are runs specifically for beginners and intermediate riders, as well as off-piste tracks for experts looking for a thrill.
 Riders can get their freestyle on at the improved terrain park, which includes drawers, rails, and even a big air.
 In the summertime, come to Cerro Bay for some excellent hiking!

-Cerro Catedral Ski Resort – San Carlos de Bariloche, Argentina
+6. Cerro Catedral Ski Resort (San Carlos de Bariloche, Argentina)

 Cerro Castor Ski Resort sits on the slopes of Mount Krund in Ushuaia, Cerro Castor Ski Resort offers 15 small cabins for an intimate ski experience at the end of the world.
 And that isn’t a marketing ploy, it is actually the most Southern Ski Resort in the world.
-With views of the Beagle Channel and a modern lift system, it’s a great choice for anyone hoping to visit a medium sized resort.
+With views of the Beagle Channel and a modern lift system, it’s a great choice for anyone hoping to visit a medium-sized resort.
 It’s got 33 trails and 8 chair lifts and plenty of room to roam around with 1600 acres of skiable terrain.
-The trip to the town of Ushuaia is quite charming too, with its port, quality restaurants and cute shops.
+The trip to Ushuaia is quite charming too, with its port, quality restaurants, and cute shops.